 Like the Aurvana Platinum, these headphones are not stable.
 They're bulky, heavy and sway as you tilt your head.
 The tight fit can maintain the headphones in place during casual use, but they will quickly fall off your head during any physical activity.
 On the upside, the wireless design means they're are no cables that will get tangled and pull the headphones off your head.

-The Creative Aurvana Gold is a poor sounding pair of closed-back over-ear headphones.
 The have an overly emphasized and boomy sounding Bass, a cluttered and muddy Mid Range, and a Treble that lacks presence and brightness.
 Additionally, the have a mediocre distortion and a poor Soundstage.
 On the plus side, they perform quite consistently across difference users.

 The Aurvana Gold provide decent active noise cancellation.
 They are able to block a significant amount of noise in moderately loud environments.
 Unfortunately, they leak a lot of sound, making it easy for others to hear what you are listening to at high volumes.